-We started our walk up the walls near Kotor’s North Gate and St Mary’s Church.
-As you go into the depths of the old town the passageways get narrower, draped with telegraph wires and lines of drying washing.
-Through an archway at the bottom of the hill you’ll know you’re in the right place when you spot the girl who sits under an umbrella.
+We started our walk around the Kotor city walls from the entrance near the North Gate and St Mary’s Church.
+As you go into the depths of the old town the passageways get narrower, draped with telegraph wires and lines of washing above your head.
+Through an archway at the bottom of the hill you’ll know you’re in the right place when you see a woman under an umbrella.

-There was a Spanish cruise ship docked in Kotor on the day we went up so we followed a stream of Spaniards on their way up to the top.
-The walls vary in width as they zig-zag on their way up the hill – in some places they are just a couple of metres wide and in others the path widens out into a terrace.
+There was a cruise ship docked in Kotor on the day we climbed the walls, so we followed a steady stream of people on their way to the top.
+The walls vary in width as they zig-zag uphill – in some places they are just a couple of metres wide and in others they widen out into a terrace.

 Our first destination was the Church of Our Lady of Remedy, up at 100 metres high.
-Built in the 15th century, it supposedly healed people of the plague (though I’d expect the climb finished a few off before they got here…).
-Now 100 metres up doesn’t sound all that much, but it definitely started to feel it when my trudging pace got overtaken by a Japanese pensioner and a Spanish woman doing the climb in three-inch heels.
+It was built in the 15th century and supposedly healed people of the plague (though I’d expect the climb finished a few of them off before they got up there…).
+Now 100 metres up doesn’t sound all that much, but it definitely started to feel it when my slow and steady pace got overtaken by a Japanese pensioner and a Spanish woman doing the climb in three-inch heels.

-The original Fortress of Sveti Ivan, or St John.
-The original fortress was built in Illyrian times but the one there now is a medieval replacement that where guards would watch over Kotor below.
-You can see why when you emerge at the top – the impenetrable mountains and panoramic views for miles around means there’s no way any invaders could creep up on you.
+The original Fortress of Sveti Ivan (St John) was built by the Illyrians around the 5th century, but the one there now is a comparatively modern medieval replacement where guards would watch over Kotor below.
+You can see why when you emerge at the top – the impenetrable mountains and views for miles around mean there’s no way any invaders could creep up on you.

-Admission to the city walls costs €3 between 8am and 8pm, May to September (technically they’re open 24 hours so you can go up before or after that for free).
-The main entrance is near Kotor’s North Gate.
-It takes about 90 minutes to two hours to do the journey up and back.
-Take lots of water – though there are a few enterprising guys with coolboxes who’ll sell you cold drinks and beers on the route up.
+Admission to the Kotor city walls costs €8 between 8am and 8pm from May to September (technically the walls are open 24 hours a day so you could go up before or after then for free).
+The main entrance to the walls walk is near Kotor’s North Gate.
+It takes about 90 minutes to two hours to do the journey up and back down.
+Start early if you’re visiting during the summer as there’s not a lot of shade along the route.
+And take lots of water – though there are a few enterprising guys with coolboxes selling you cold drinks and beers on the way up.